-Dual Code has partnered with large carriers such as Amazon AWS® and Microsoft Azure® to ensure the highest level of security and availability of our systems.
+Dual Code has partnered with large carriers such as Amazon AWS® to ensure the highest level of security and availability of our systems.
 Our hardware and network equipment are managed by our partners in their world-class data centers, allowing Dual Code to focus on what we do best: design and develop innovative, custom eLearning solutions.

 All servers, including production and staging servers, are hosted in Canada for our Canadian clients.

 Servers are protected using Two-Factor Authentication for web access.
 In addition to their username and password, server administrators are required to enter a unique 6-digit code that expires every 30 seconds as part of this 2-step verification process.